xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD11_DEMO.md

 19. In the Windows Microsoft Edge window, click **Close**.
 20. In the **OperasWebsites - Microsoft Visual Studio** window, click **Close**.
+21. If the Microsoft Visual Studio warning message appears, click **Yes**.

 ## Lesson 2: Assigning Roles and Membership